phardy/RemoteControl/README.md

 * `GET /cmd?eleid=3&cmd=off` will turn off outlet 3.
 * `GET /cmd?eleid=0&cmd=on&timer=300` will turn on the relay pins, with them automatically turning off after 5 minutes.

+### Button presses

+Pressing the pushbutton once will turn the external lights on with a five minute timer.
+A quick double-press turns the external lights on permanently.
+Pressing the button at any time while the lights are on will turn them off.

 ## Hacking